Turkish Kurdistan

 Turkish Kurdistan or Northern Kurdistan (Bakurê Kurdistanê) is the southeastern part of Turkey where Kurds form the predominant ethnic group.
 The Kurdish Institute of Paris estimates that there are 20 million Kurds living in Turkey, the majority of them in the southeast.

 Southeastern Turkey (Northern Kurdistan) is considered to be one of the four parts of Kurdistan, which also includes parts of northern Syria (Western Kurdistan), northern Iraq (Southern Kurdistan) and northwestern Iran (Eastern Kurdistan).

-The term Turkish Kurdistan is often used in the context of Kurdish nationalism, which makes it a controversial term among proponents of Turkish nationalism.
-The term has different meaning depending on context.